 As in the case of new release announcements, one reason why a developer may not respond to a security advisory is due to the estimated migration effort required.
-In the V2 vulnerability case, inspection of the release logs indicate a relatively high migration effort, as the newer $\mathcal{L}(V2,1.3)$ dependency would require an upgrade towards the JDK platform of Java 5 or higher platform.
-Moreover, we conjecture that users of the newer $\mathcal{L}(V2,1.3)$ dependency are more likely from developers that have not used prior versions of the affected commons-fileupload library.
+In the V2 vulnerability case, inspection of the release logs indicate a relatively high migration effort, as the newer $\mathcal{L}(V2, I.3)$ dependency would require an upgrade towards the JDK platform of Java 5 or higher platform.
+Moreover, we conjecture that users of the newer $\mathcal{L}(V2, I.3)$ dependency are more likely from developers that have not used prior versions of the affected commons-fileupload library.

-(D) Cases of an Incomplete Patch Release in Response to a Security Advisory Disclosure.
-Figure 11 shows a case where the lack of a replacement dependency may contribute to affected developers showing no response to the disclosure of a security advisory.
-In this case, the initial vulnerability V3 is related to the Amazon Flexible Payments Service (FPS), which is a man-inthe-middle attacker to spoof SSL servers via an arbitrary valid certificate.
-V3 is the original vulnerable $\mathcal{L}(\text{V3},3.1)$ dependency that affects users of the commons-httpclient library.
-As seen in Figure 11(a) rising LMP curve, the security advisory does not trigger any migration among its users.
+(D) Cases of an incomplete patch release in response to a security advisory disclosure Figure 11 shows a case where the lack of a replacement dependency may contribute to affected developers showing no response to the disclosure of a security advisory.
+In this case, the initial vulnerability V3 is related to the Amazon Flexible Payments Service (FPS), which is a man-in-the-middle attacker to spoof SSL servers via an arbitrary valid certificate.
+V3 is the original vulnerable $\mathcal{L}(V3,3.1)$ dependency that affects users of the commons-httpclient library.
+As seen in Fig. 11a rising LMP curve, the security advisory does not trigger any migration among its users.
 In fact, there is an increase from 165 to 209 LU after the security alert was disclosed.
-Related to V3, V4 is the same man-in-the-middle attach with a 'NOTE: this issue exists because of an incomplete fix for CVE-2012-5783' in its description20.
+Related to V3, V4 is the same man-in-the-middle attach with a 'NOTE: this issue exists because of an incomplete fix for CVE-2012-5783' in its description.20